 The Downside of Indexing

-This comes with a small cost.
-Your DML, (Data Manipulation Language) commands (or statements) like Insert, Update and Delete will get affected on a table with indexes.
+Indexing comes with a small cost.
+Your DML or Data Manipulation Language commands (or statements) like Insert, Update and Delete will get affected on a table with indexes.
 Since every time a user manipulates data in the table, the SQL engine will update the indexes and this will slow down the process.
 So remember, too many indexes on the same table can ruin the entire data manipulation process.

 Nevertheless, when you’re serving multiple users on a multiple platform across the web, retrieving data quickly and efficiently from a huge collection of data pool becomes a priority.
 Manipulating the online data becomes secondary and fetching them instantly brings lot of satisfaction to the users.